jgm/djot/README.md

 ## File extension

-The extension `.dj` may be used to indicate that the contents of a file are djot-formatted text.
+The extension `.djot` or `.dj` may be used to indicate that the contents of a file are djot-formatted text.
+Consider that `.djot` may be more speaking to the format.

 ## License